Adanos020/funky/README.md

 ## Arrays
-To create an array of values simply put square brackets and list all the values, separated by commas.
+To create an array of values simply insert square brackets and list all the values, separated by commas.
 Values of different types can be stored in one array.
 ```haskell
 some random array <- [21, 37, "those are totally random numbers", true]
 ```

-You can easily access the elements of an array by putting square brackets after it, and an index value inside, where 0 stands for the first element.
+You can easily access the elements of an array by inserting square brackets after it, and an index value inside, where 0 stands for the first element.
 Negative indices mean to start indexing from the last element (for which stands -1).
 ```haskell
 prime numbers <- [2, 3, 5, 7, 11, 13]
 prime numbers[0]  -- 2